 This post may include affiliate links.
 Please read my disclosure policy.

-Rice krispie treats are just one of those classic treats that everyone loves.
-I mean, what’s not to love about the crunch of crispy rice coated in buttery marshmallows?
+Rice treats are just one of those classic treats that everyone loves.
+I mean, what's not to love about the crunch of crispy rice coated in buttery marshmallows?

+These Christmas treats made with rice cereal are a classic made festive for the holidays!
 Serve these rice krispie treats at your next holiday party and just watch how fast they disappear!

-📖Why This Recipe Works
+📖Why My Recipe Works

 🧾Ingredient Notes

-Unsalted Butter - Cut into smaller pieces so it melts more easily.
+- Unsalted Butter - Cut into smaller pieces so it melts more easily.

-Marshmallows - I use mini marshmallows so they melt more quickly and easily with the butter.
-If you can only find regular marshmallows, that’s fine, they will just take longer to melt.
+- Marshmallows - I use mini marshmallows so they melt more quickly and easily with the butter.
+If you can only find regular marshmallows, that's fine, they will just take longer to melt.

-Kosher Salt - Cuts the sweetness and enhances flavors.
+- Kosher Salt - Cuts the sweetness and enhances flavors.

-Candy Melts - Red, white, and green of course!
+- Candy Melts - Red, white, and green of course!
 I used the Wilton brand because they don't have any gluten-containing ingredients.

-Candy Canes - Crushed candy canes are the perfect festive garnish for your treats.
+- Candy Canes - Crushed candy canes are the perfect festive garnish for your treats.
 You can also add sprinkles if you like.

-⏲️How to Make Gluten-Free Christmas Treats
+⏲️How to Make Christmas Rice Krispies Treats

-Step 1- Assemble the Rice Krispie Treats
+Make the Rice Krispie Treats

 Before you decorate, cut the rice krispies treats into rectangles so they're ready to go for decorating!